-Ah, the all-purpose marinade.
+Ah, the all-purpose venison marinade.
 I’ve been messing around with venison marinades for some time now.
 I think it’s important to have something you can whisk together in a pinch.
 I’ve tried crazier ingredients like hot sauces, maple syrup, mustard, and more, but I keep coming back to this bright, fresh, and simple version.
 I love that it uses super simple pantry ingredients, too.

 This is a great marinade to use on a tenderloin, backstrap, chops, steaks—really any cut—and especially those that are tougher in nature.
 The acid helps break down the tissue and tenderize.

 Does venison need to be marinated before cooking?

 The above paragraph leads my to this first point – does venison need to be marinated?
 My answer – it depends.

 Cuts like the tenderloin or the loin/backstrap do not need to be marinated if cooked properly in a hot pan or grill to medium rare and seasoned appropriately.
 Those are some of the most sought-after and tender cuts of the animal.